phill-holland/data-self-organisation-ii/README.md

 # Scoring

-This system implements a unique method for comparing sentences, base on their relative position to each other, rather than just by their fixed index within a goal sentence.
+This system implements a unique method for comparing sentences, based on their relative position to each other, rather than just by their fixed index within a goal sentence.

 For instance if we take the goal sentence of;